Home » Bitcoin Trading Guide

 What is Bitcoin trading?

 While investing might be suitable for some people, it might not be appropriate for those who have a huge taste for fast profits and love the buzz and thrill that come with short-term price movements.
-For this set of people, short-term trading is the only way to feel the pulse of the market.
+For such people, short-term trading is the only way to feel the pulse of the market.

 The objective of every Bitcoin trader is to buy when the price is low and sell when the price is high.
-To clarify this further, when they buy Bitcoin at a lower price, it means that they are paying a low amount of fiat currency (dollars, euros, or pounds) for a given amount of Bitcoin.
+To elaborate on this, when traders buy Bitcoin at a lower price, it means they are paying a low amount of fiat currency (dollars, euros, or pounds) for a given amount of Bitcoin.
 Then, when they sell at a high price, they will receive more fiat currency.
 For example, let’s say a trader purchases 10 Bitcoins at $52,000 per coin, so they pay a total of $520,000 for the trade.
 Later in the day or the next day, the price rises to $55,000 per coin.
-If the trader sells all their Bitcoins at that price, they will get $550,000, thereby making a profit of $30,000 ($550,000 – $520,000 = $30,000).
+If the trader sells all their Bitcoins at that price, they will get $550,000, thereby making a net profit of $30,000 ($550,000 – $520,000 = $30,000).

 Bitcoin trading

-Despite the erratic nature of the price movement, one factor is clear: Bitcoin is highly sensitive to news and social media sentiments.
+Despite the erratic nature of the price movements, one thing is clear: Bitcoin is highly sensitive to news and social media sentiments.
 To stand a chance at timing the market, a trader needs to follow the news, market events, and social media trends.

-Most cryptocurrency exchanges allow traders to trade spot Bitcoin and the derivatives, such as Bitcoin futures and options.
-People who trade the spot market are not allowed to use leverage, but those who trade the derivatives can.
-Here, leveraged trading refers to trading a higher worth of Bitcoin than your trading capital can carry.
-Owing to Bitcoin’s volatility, traders who use leverage face more risks than investors.
+Most cryptocurrency exchanges allow traders to trade spot Bitcoin and derivatives like Bitcoin futures and options.
+People who trade the spot market cannot use leverage, but those who trade derivatives can.
+Leveraged trading refers to opening larger positions in Bitcoin with a smaller initial investment.
+Due to Bitcoin’s volatility, traders who use leverage face more risks than investors.

 Key Pros